aiuta-com/docs/docs/about/pages/image-picker.md

 ![Image Picker](../../media/pages/image-picker-w-models.png){width=300}
 ![Image Picker](../../media/pages/image-picker-history-last.png){width=300}

-The Image Picker feature in the main page allows users to select images for virtual try-on from various sources.
+The Image Picker feature represents the main page and allows users to select images for virtual try-on from various sources.

 ## When to Use

 - Let users select photos from their device
 - Allow users to take new photos with the camera
-- Provide predefined model images for try-on
+- :material-new-box:{ .cl-aiuta } Provide predefined models images for try-on
-- Enable users to reuse previously uploaded images
+- Enable users to reuse and manage previous images

 ## Sources